-- Volunteers should not display any midriff, cleavage, or large amounts of back. - Tank tops/singlets with thick shoulder straps are preferable over 'spaghetti' straps.
-Though tops that cover your shoulders or even long sleeve are recommended as this will give you extra sun protection, protection against mosquitoes along with being culturally appropriate. - Shorts should not be shorter than mid-thigh range. - Must not walk around on-site in swim wear at any time
+- ·Volunteers should not display any midriff, cleavage, or large amounts of back. - •Tank tops/singlets with thick shoulder straps are preferable over 'spaghetti' straps.
+Though tops that cover your shoulders or even long sleeve are recommended as this will give you extra sun protection, protection against mosquitoes along with being culturally appropriate. - •Shorts should not be shorter than mid-thigh - •Must not walk around on-site in swim wear at any time.

-VOLUNTEER HOUSE, ACCOMMODATION, KITCHEN & AFTER WORK RULES
+HOUSE, ACCOMMODATION, KITCHEN & AFTER WORK POLICIES

-- After dark do not leave the living area to go into the center or to try and do any work with animals unless you receive permission from staff. - We have a security team patrolling our site throughout the night, so don't be alarmed if you see men in blue uniform walking around the site in the evening - Please always wash your own utensils after you use them and remember to clean up after yourself when cooking your own breakfast or snack as others will need to use the cookware provided.
+- After dark do not leave the living area to go into the center or to try and do any work with animals unless you receive permission from staff. - We have a security team patrolling our site throughout the night, so don't be alarmed if you see men in blue uniform walking around the site in the evening. - Please always wash your own dishes properly AND immediately after you use them and remember to clean up after yourself when cooking your own breakfast or snacks as others will need to use the cookware provided.
 This is especially important at breakfast as this is the busiest time in the kitchen. - Be considerate of others.
-Don't forget you're now living with a group of people and although you may be here for a short period of time, this is the home of our expat staff as well.
+Don't forget you're now living with a group of people.
+Although you may be here for a short period of time, this is the home of our expat staff.
 Think about other people before leaving a mess in the communal/shared areas. - Label your own food and do not take other people's food.
 We have a communal refrigerator and communal dry storage area where you can store personal items you buy.
 Please remember if food is not in the communal area it belongs to someone. - If you are a smoker please be considerate of those that are not.
-There is limited "hangout" space for staff and volunteers so please be aware of people and your surroundings.
-Please be sure to take care of your cigarette butts and not leave them on the ground. - Bread, eggs, jams, condiments, fruit, coffee and tea are provided for all volunteers. - If you empty the filtered drinking water bottle from the dispenser, please replace it.
-If you are struggling to do so, ask for assistance. - All food waste is composted in the compost bin located behind House D. If the small plastic compost bin is full by the sink please take your food directly to the compost bin to empty it. - Always keep all communal areas (including your room) clean as this reduces the amount of pest problems. - Regarding noise levels, please consider the staff who need to sleep in the living area and close to other communal areas.
-Noise should be kept to a minimum after 10:00pm. - You may receive new roommates; you will be told of this before their arrival so please have rooms tidy.
+There is smoking "hangout" space for staff and volunteers so please be aware of people and your surroundings.
+Please be sure to take care of your cigarette butts and not leave them on the ground. - Bread, eggs, jams, condiments are provided for all volunteers. - If you empty the filtered drinking water bottle from the dispenser, please replace it.
+If you are struggling to do so, ask for assistance. - Always keep all communal areas (including your room) clean as this reduces the amount of pest problems. - Regarding noise levels, please consider the staff who need to sleep in the living area and close to other communal areas.
+Quiet hours are 10pm to 6am. - You may receive new roommates; you will be told of this before their arrival so please have rooms tidy.
 If you need new bedding please ask your Coordinator. - Do not leave fans and lights on in your bedroom during the day.
-If fans and lights are left on staff have the right to enter your room to turn it off. - If you are the last one to bed at night, please turn off all lights inside and outside the living area. - When moving out, please remember to remove bedding from your bed and leave it in a pile on your bed.
-Remove all trash and personal belongings.
-Sweep up and leave your room tidy.
-Return your key and leave your bedroom in the condition you would like to find it on your arrival. - If you have an issue with something or someone please talk to a Coordinator as soon as possible so we can get it sorted out for you.
+If fans and lights are left on staff have the right to enter your room to turn it off. - If you are the last one to bed at night, please turn off all lights inside and outside the living area. - Return your key and leave your bedroom in the condition you would like to find it on your arrival. - If you have an issue with something or someone please talk to a Coordinator as soon as possible so we can get it sorted out for you.